 Challenges

-There are several challenges and risks with both Conventional and Organic farming.
-Conventional agriculture causes increased greenhouse gas emissions, soil erosion, water pollution, and threatens human health.
-In contrast, organic farming has a smaller carbon footprint, conserves and builds soil health, still, organic farming reduces agriculture production, and production costs are higher because farmers need more resources and need to follow strict practices also the crops are easily susceptible to illnesses- that may slow down harvesting output.
+There are several challenges and risks with both conventional and sustainable farming.
+Conventional agriculture causes increased greenhouse gas emissions, soil erosion, and water pollution and threatens human health.
+In contrast, sustainable farming has a smaller carbon footprint and conserves and builds soil health; however, it reduces agricultural production and involves higher production costs because farmers need more resources and must follow strict practices.
+Additionally, crops are more susceptible to illnesses, which may slow down harvesting output.

 Solutions

-- We recommend the use of Organic seeds and restrict the use of GMO quality but a grower can use heirloom seeds and recommend hybrid seeds (research quality) approved by global biotech agencies as well.
+- We recommend the use of sustainable seeds and restrict the use of GMO quality, but a grower can use heirloom seeds and recommend hybrid seeds (research quality) approved by global biotech agencies as well.

 - The amounts of residues found in food must be safe for consumers and must be as low as possible; the parameter should match with the global MRL database.